fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 )
 ```

-Next via the Robot we input the data and click on the signin:
+Next via the Robot we input the data and click on the sign in:
 ```kotlin
 robot.setPassword("alma")
     .setUsername("banan")